 What is Web Science?

-Web scientists at pioneering research centers including the Tetherless World Constellation (TWC) at Rensselaer Polytechnic Institute (USA), the Web Science Doctoral Training Centre at the University of Southampton (UK) and the Decentralized Information Group at MIT (USA) search for answers to questions like:
+Web scientists at pioneering research centers including the Tetherless World Constellation (TWC) at Rensselaer Polytechnic Institute (USA), the Web Science Institute at the University of Southampton (UK) and the Decentralized Information Group at MIT (USA) search for answers to questions like:

 • What processes have driven the Web’s growth, and will they persist?